pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     pywbemcli -o simple qualifier enumerate

-In the interactive mode, the general options are defined once and retain their value through the execution of the interactive mode.
+In the interactive mode, the general options from the command line are defined once and retain their value through the execution of the interactive mode.

 However, they may be modified in the interactive mode by entering them before the COMMAND.
 Thus, for example to display the qualifier declarations in